harness/developer-hub/docs/platform/Governance/14_Policy-as-code/sample-policy-use-case.md

 	+ Policy evaluation can be performed on data generated when the Pipeline is running, such as resolved expressions.
 	+ Policy evaluation can fail Pipeline execution.

-This topic describes how to add a Policy step to a Stage.
+This topic describes how to add a policy step to a stage.

 ### Before you begin